cmaniscalchi/react-semantic-ui-spa/README.md

 When you're ready for deployment then run `yarn build` and your `build` folder is ready for action.
 If you build something cool with this, let me know!

+## TODO

+I would really love to figure out how to get this bad boy working with gh-pages, there is an example over [here](https://github.com/rafrex/spa-github-pages) that I tried to implement but couldn't quite get it to work.
+If we could figure it out it could be quite promising though because I find Jekyll just too obtuse.